5 powerful sales strategies, examples, and best practices

 The goal is to increase sales of digital products and shift revenue away from hard-copy materials in order to reduce supply costs and expand our target market.

-What’s wrong with it?
+What’s wrong with this goal?

-Your plan should always include measurable metrics and time frames that are determined by a realistic analysis of past sales, current trends, and available resources.
-Your goal should be stated in terms of quantifiable targets, which you can track and trace to the specific activities that influenced them.
+Your plan should always include measurable metrics and time frames determined by a realistic analysis of past sales, current trends, and available resources.
+You should state your goal in terms of quantifiable targets, which you can track and trace to the specific activities that influenced them.